huggingface/blog/paddlepaddle.md

 We are happy to share an open-source partnership between HuggingFace and [PaddlePaddle](https://www.paddlepaddle.org.cn/en) on a shared mission to advance and democratize AI through open source!

 First open-sourced by Baidu in 2016, PaddlePaddle enables developers of all skill levels to adopt and implement Deep Learning at scale.
-As of Q2 2022, PaddlePaddle is being used by more than 4.77 million developers and 180,000 enterprises, ranking first in terms of market share among Deep Learning platforms in China.
-PaddlePaddle features popular open source repositories such as the [Paddle](https://github.com/PaddlePaddle/Paddle) Deep Learning Framework, model libraries across different modalities (e.g. [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR), [PaddleDetection](https://github.com/PaddlePaddle/PaddleDetection), [PaddleNLP](https://github.com/PaddlePaddle/PaddleNLP), [PaddleSpeech](https://github.com/PaddlePaddle/PaddleSpeech)), [PaddleSlim](https://github.com/PaddlePaddle/PaddleSlim) for model compression, [FastDeploy](https://github.com/PaddlePaddle/FastDeploy) for model deployment and many more.
+As of Q4 2022, PaddlePaddle is being used by more than 5.35 million developers and 200,000 enterprises, ranking first in terms of market share among Deep Learning platforms in China.
+PaddlePaddle features popular open-source repositories such as the [Paddle](https://github.com/PaddlePaddle/Paddle) Deep Learning Framework, model libraries across different modalities (e.g. [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR), [PaddleDetection](https://github.com/PaddlePaddle/PaddleDetection), [PaddleNLP](https://github.com/PaddlePaddle/PaddleNLP), [PaddleSpeech](https://github.com/PaddlePaddle/PaddleSpeech)), [PaddleSlim](https://github.com/PaddlePaddle/PaddleSlim) for model compression, [FastDeploy](https://github.com/PaddlePaddle/FastDeploy) for model deployment and many more.

 <TBD: insert a image here about PaddlePaddle, or maybe the thumbnail itself?>

 **With [PaddleNLP](https://huggingface.co/docs/hub/paddlenlp) leading the way, PaddlePaddle libraries will gradually integrate with the HuggingFace Hub.** You will soon be able to play with the full suite of awesome pre-trained PaddlePaddle models across text, image, audio, video and multi-modalities on the Hub!

-## Finding PaddlePaddle Models
+## Find PaddlePaddle Models

 You can find all PaddlePaddle models on the Model Hub by with the [PaddlePaddle library tag](https://huggingface.co/models?library=paddlepaddle).